Skip to main content

 Document it

-Add a page in plugins/isle/ (or the relevant plugin section) describing what the component does, when to enable or disable it, and any data migration requirements.
+Add a page in plugins/isle/ (or the relevant plugin section), add it to docs.json, and link to it from the plugin overview.
+Document when to enable or disable the component, create-time flags, follow-up environment variables, generated files, and any production caveats.